 Screening procedures evaluate the main characteristics that differentiate ASD from other developmental disorders, including difficulties in

 Social communication norms vary across cultures.
 When screening is conducted for nonlinguistic aspects of communication, it is important to recognize when differences are related to cultural variances rather than to a communication disorder.
-See ASHA's Practice Portal page on Cultural Competence.
+See ASHA's Practice Portal page on Cultural Responsiveness.

 Loss of language or social skills at any age should be considered grounds for screening.
 In cases where children are being raised in a bilingual environment, consider whether language loss is attributable to language attrition.
 See ASHA's Practice Portal page on Bilingual Service Delivery.